 The state in which you live is not the only thing that affects your chances of winning, of course.
 The thoroughness of your application, the details in your medical records, and the severity level of your disability all play a part in the outcome of your claim.
 Certain kinds of disabilities are also more or less likely to be approved for benefits.

-Applicants with mental illnesses, chronic pain conditions, and disabilities that fluctuate in intensity or severity level over time all have a more difficult time winning their disability claims.
+Applicants with mental illnesses, chronic pain conditions, and disabilities that fluctuate in intensity or severity level over time all have a more difficult time winning their Social Security disability appeals and claims.
 To prove your disability case, you must have strong medical records, including a formal diagnosis.

 An application without a definitive diagnosis is less likely to win, even in states that average a high approval rate at ODAR, so work closely with your doctor.
 If a definitive diagnosis is not achievable, be sure to build other parts of your medical evidence and work with your doctor and other healthcare providers to thoroughly document the full extent of your symptoms and limitations.